 We should mention here that technically it’s not a visitors’ site, but if you love a castle and like to go places off the tourist trail, then Buchanan Castle in Stirlingshire is easily one of the best things to do in Scotland.

 Buchanan Castle is in Stirlingshire, on the way to Loch Lomond.
 In fact, people traveling around Scotland often pass it all the time and have no idea – even locals!
 It’s about a mile from the village of Drymen (birthplace of Billy Connolly!), which is a stop on the West Highland Way on the banks of Loch Lomond.

-This breathtaking monument to Scotland’s horse powered history features two 30 metre high horse heads rising out of a canal in Falkirk.
-Made of stainless steel, these shine in the sun and glisten in the rain.
+This breathtaking monument to Scotland’s horse-powered history features two 30 meter high horse heads rising out of a canal in Falkirk.
+Made of stainless steel, these iconic Kelpies shine in the sun and glisten in the rain.